 HOW MUCH DO I NEED TO PAY?

 To work out your taxable profits, you start with your company's pre-tax profit for the financial year.
 You then:

 Finally, you deduct any Corporation Tax you've already paid, for example, tax paid early, to find the amount of Corporation Tax you need to pay or the amount of Corporation Tax you can claim back as an overpayment.

-this article is in association with
+This article is in association with